rpanjwani/madlibs/README.md

 A fun experiment.

 #### Install Instructions
-Download the folder, go to the root of this folder in a terminal, and run `python -m 8888` locally and then point your browser to `localhost:8888`.
+Download the folder, go to the root of this folder in a terminal, and run `python -m SimpleHTTPServer 8888` locally and then point your browser to `localhost:8888`.

 #### TODO
 Currently, this is just a front-end single player game.
 Following are the features I'd like to add very soon: